andrew-pa/plutracer/README.md

 	+ Make a new directory named build (`mkdir build`) and change into it (`cd build`)
 	+ Run CMake on the root directory of the project (`cmake ..`)

+	Note: you will need to rerun CMake everytime you add a source file that you want to include, some build tools will autorerun, but I've never found it to really work out, you really just need to rerun CMake

 3. Build with platform build tools